troven/node-nms/README.md

 Coming soon
 -----------

-This is an experimental project, and as such there will be bursts of activity and many improvements.
+This is an experimental project, and as such there will be huge bursts of activity and many improvements.

-The general format, event signatures and APIs are fairly robust - but we make no promises and your mileage may vary.
+The general contracts - the event signatures and APIs are fairly robust.
+But ... we make no promises and your mileage may vary as we bump up those versions.

 Of course, we'd love you to lend a hand ...